-In order to satisfy The Code of Practice, which explicitly states that revaluations must be 'sufficiently regular to ensure that the carrying amount is not materially different from the current value at the end of the reporting period', all land and buildings have undergone a desk top valuation assessment on 31st

-March 2023; eleven of the properties had an on-site inspection in 2021/22 and an additional twelve this year; the remaining properties will also have an on-site inspection next year thereby the complete portfolio of properties will all have been inspected by 2024.
+In order to satisfy The Code of Practice, which explicitly states that revaluations must be 'sufficiently regular to ensure that the carrying amount is not materially different from the current value at the end of the reporting period', all land and buildings have undergone a desk top valuation assessment on 31st March 2024 and during the last 3 years a rolling programme of on-site visits have been performed (eleven of the properties had an on-site inspection in 2021/22, twelve in 2022/23 and the remaining properties this year).
 All the stations are classed as a specialised building using the Depreciated Replacement Cost (DRC) method with the exception of the Stafford Fire Station Annex building which has been separated from the Stafford Fire Station site asset and revalued at fair value.